USTA names award recipients

 Eve F. Kraft Community Service Award

 The USTA bestows the Eve F. Kraft Community Service Award upon individuals who perpetuate Kraft’s selfless mission to bring the sport of tennis to everyone who wants to play.
 Eve F. Kraft was a tennis pioneer whose ability to touch people’s lives exceeded the boundaries of the tennis court.
 As a teacher, coach, author, USTA staff member and volunteer, Kraft was a lifelong champion of recreational tennis in the United States until her death in 1999.
 She introduced thousands of young people to tennis, particularly in disadvantaged communities.
-This year’s winner is: Celia Rehm, Jacksonville, Fla.
+This year’s winners are:

-Janet Louer USTA Jr. Team Tennis Organizer of the Year
+Janet Louer USTA Jr. Team Tennis National Organizer of the Year Award

-The USTA bestows the Janet Louer USTA Jr. Team Tennis Organizer of the Year Award upon an individual who positively influences children’s lives and substantially impacts their community.
+The USTA bestows the Janet Louer USTA Jr. Team Tennis National Organizer of the Year Award upon an individual who positively influences children’s lives and substantially impacts their community.
 The award is named after Janet Louer, who was instrumental in the development of junior tennis during her lifetime.
-This year’s winner is: Heidi Stryker, Irvine, Calif.
+This year’s winner is:

 The USTA bestows the National Junior Tennis & Learning (NJTL) Chapters of the Year Awards to chapters and programs at three different budget levels to reward those organizations that are able to do more with less.
-Founded in 1969 by Arthur Ashe, along with Charlie Pasarell and Sheridan Snyder, the USTA/National Junior Tennis & Learning (NJTL) network is a nation-wide group of more than 600 non-profit youth development organizations that provide free or low cost tennis, education and life skills programming to more than 250,000 children each year making it one of the USTA’s largest community-based offerings.
-This year’s winners are:
+Arthur Ashe, along with Charlie Pasarell, and Sheridan Snyder, founded the NJTL network in 1969.
+Ashe envisioned NJTL, as, “a way to gain and hold the attention of young people in the inner cities and their poor environments so that we can teach them about matters more important than tennis.”
+Since its inception, NJTL has grown to more than 550 chapters across the country, serving more than 225,000 youth each year, making it one of the USTA’s largest community-based offerings.
+This tear’s winners are: